Prateek-opps/To-study-and-implement-Pointer-Operations-Call-by-value-and-Call-by-reference-/README.md

 6. Else:
    - Display “no increment”.

+# Topic 5: Sequential Array Modification Program

+## Theory

+This program modifies an array of integers by replacing its elements with consecutive integers, starting from a user-defined value.
+It's a simple demonstration of array manipulation and function usage in programming.

+---

+## Algorithm

+1. **Input**
+   Prompt the user to enter a starting number.

+2. **Original Array**
+   Initialize an array with predefined values.

+3. **Display Original Array**
+   Print the contents of the original array before modification.

+4. **Modify Array**
+   - Define a function `fillArraySequential` that takes:
+     - An array of integers
+     - A reference to an integer (starting number)
+   - Inside the function:
+     - Iterate through the array
+     - Assign each element the current value of the starting number
+     - Increment the starting number after each assignment

+5. **Display Modified Array**
+   Print the contents of the modified array after the function call.

+---

 ### Conclusion

 This project demonstrates a real-life use of decision-making structures and user input handling in C++.
 It effectively shows how conditional logic can drive business rule implementations like performance-based salary evaluation.